joaopecomonteiro/joaopecomonteiro/README.md

 ### Hi!
 I am João Monteiro, a university student from Porto
-- Studying Artificial Intelligence and Data Science at UPorto
+- MSc in Data Science at UPorto